 22. Design and print your t-shirts, tote bags, or other merchandise

-You can create your creation using a program like Adobe Photoshop or Illustrator, or you can hand-draw it and scan it into your computer.
-Once you have your design ready, you’ll need to choose a printer.
-A few different options are available, including online printers and local copy shops.
+You can create your creation using a program like Adobe Photoshop or Illustrator or hand-draw it and scan it into your computer.
+Once your design is ready, you’ll need to choose a printer.
+Several options are available, including online printers and local copy shops.
 Once you’ve found a printer, you can place your order and start selling your shirts, bags, or other items.

 23. Make jewelry or other small art objects to sell

-Many artists find that selling jewelry and other small art objects is a great way to increase their revenue streams.
+Many artists find that selling jewelry and other small art objects greatly increases their revenue streams.
 It is relatively easy to create these items, but there is also a large market for them.

 To be successful, it is essential to create high-quality pieces that are attractive and well-made.
 Additionally, it is helpful to price items competitively to attract buyers.

-There are many ways to sell jewelry and other small art objects, including online, craft fairs, and local businesses or boutiques.
+There are many ways to sell jewelry and other small art objects, including online craft fairs, and at local businesses or boutiques.
 By carefully choosing the right venue for each piece, artists can maximize their earnings and reach a wide variety of potential customers.

 24. Turn your artwork into digital files and sell digital prints online